 Second Installment of Thanksgiving Basics

-Last year I started my Thanksgiving Basics series, sharing my tried and true techniques gathered from hosting and cooking Thanksgiving for almost 30 years a long time.
+In 2015 I started my Thanksgiving Basics series, sharing my tried and true techniques gathered from hosting and cooking Thanksgiving for almost 30 years a long time.
 I opened the series with my version of turkey stock.
 This year let’s make stuffing cubes.
 If you think those crunchy cubes only come from a bag or box from the market, I’m here to tell you they are so easy to make and once you give it a try, you’ll never go back to store-bought again.